Into the EFThedron and UV constraints from IR consistency: Conclusion and outlook

 In this paper, we have explored in detail the analytic description of the boundaries for the space of consistent EFT.
 This space is defined through the dispersive representation of the Wilson coefficients.
 We have demonstrated that at the core of the EFThedron, first introduced in~\cite{Arkani-Hamed:2020blm}, is the geometry given by the convex hull of product moment curves.
 In particular, we have the product of a continuous bounded curve, associated with the mass spectrum of the UV completion, and a discrete unbounded moment associated with the spin content of the spectrum.
 The identification of this geometry allows us to state the boundary of the EFThedron in the limit of infinite dimensions, which corresponds to coefficients of higher dimension operators to all orders in derivatives.

 In a generic setup, we only have access to a finite number of Wilson coefficients.
-In such case the boundaries in the infinite dimension limit are no longer complete: they become necessary but not sufficient conditions.
-For the ``truncated" geometry we present a collection of new boundaries to be included.
-These are constraints that were not independent in the infinite dimension limit, but become independent when reduced to the truncated problem.
-The space of consistent EFTs are then carved out by considering the intersection of the symmetry plane, defined either by cyclic or permutation invariance of the amplitude, and the EFThedron.
-We have compared the space carved out from the geometry with that from SDP, with the results closely matching except for some boundary regions at the corner, indicating the finite truncation effects.
+In such case the boundaries in the infinite dimension limit are no longer complete.
+Nevertheless, even for the ``truncated" geometry we present a finite collection of constraints that is very close to fully describing the space, and converges to the exact solution in the infinite limit.
+The space of consistent EFTs is then carved out by considering the intersection of the symmetry plane, defined either by cyclic or permutation invariance of the amplitude, and the EFThedron.
+We have compared the space carved out from the geometry with that from SDP, with the results in perfect agreement in the $s-u$ case, where conditions are slightly simpler to solve.
+For the $s$-EFThedron, we expect including higher order constraints will similarly reduce the region to match the functional method.

 In general the intersection yields a finite region.
 The reason can be attributed to the fact that for any symmetry plane, there are only finite number of spins on one side of the plane, while the majority is on the other side.
 This implies non-trivial constraint on the UV spectrum.
 In particular we demonstrate that for permutation invariant amplitudes, the UV completion \textit{must} contain all even spins $\ell\leq 28$.
 We also derived upper bounds on the ratios of averaged spinning spectral function, which demonstrates the phenomenon of large spin suppression.
 Finally, we have shown that at least one high spin particle satisfy an upper bound $m^2_\ell\le M^2 B(\ell)$, where $M^2$ is the mass of the heaviest spin 2.
 All of these results have their generalization to the case when the external states carry spins, i.e. photons and gravitons.
 Much like the EFThedron, the UV parameters $\{p,\ell,m\}$ form a highly non-trivial geometry (though no longer convex), induced by the null conditions.
 We leave a more systematic study of this problem to the future.